How Does Turn Ordering Work in Doubles Pickleball?

 “<serving team’s score> <receiving team’s score> <serving player’s server number>”

-The player on the right (player 1) of the serving team begins the game by calling out “0-0-1” and then serving the ball diagonally across the court.
-Now, only the serving team can ever win a point.
-Two things can happen:
+The player on the right — player 2 at the start of the game, normally player 1 at the start of a round — of the serving team begins the game by calling out “0-0-2” and then serving the ball diagonally across the court.
+Only the serving team can ever win a point.

 Wait, so when you switch sides you keep your number?